HANTERRA CERAMIC COMPETITION EVALUATION PROCESS

 Concept and Design Story

-This is the most important section of the application form.
-The jury will evaluate the photos in conjunction with this text.
-When writing the concept and design story, it is expected that you include details about the technical, aesthetic, and functional decisions made during the creation of the work and what influenced these decisions.
-The text should be clear, free of grammar and spelling errors, and consist of no more than 200 words/1500 characters.
+This is one of the most important sections of the application form.
+The jury will evaluate the photos together with this text.
+When writing the concept and design story, it is expected that you include details about the technical, aesthetic and functional decisions made during the creation of the work and what influenced these decisions.
+The text should be clear, gramaticcally correct and concise - no more than 1000 characters.

-Each participant can submit a maximum of two works.
-In cases of duplicate or more than two submissions, only the first two entries will be accepted, and the others will be disqualified.
+Each participant can submit a maximum of 2 (two) works.
+In cases of duplicate or more than two submissions, only the first two entries will be accepted and the rest will be disqualified.

 SECOND STAGE: PHYSICAL EVALUATION